 Syreena (Trina Parks) is the leader of a foursome of black female bikers who return to Syreena’s inner-city Los Angeles home in search of her missing mother.
 It turns out that her old neighborhood is suffering a rash of disappearances and our heroines spend the rest of the film trying to get to the bottom of it all.
 Their adventure is punctuated with various romantic or purely sexual encounters as well as conflicts with a Los Angeles police force depicted as nasty racists who are even more inept than the Keystone Kops.

 The main villain is a figure clearly based on Colonel Sanders, the well- known founder of Kentucky Fried Chicken.
-That villain, called Colonel Cross (Cross.
+That villain, called Commander Cross (Cross.
 Get it?) is a similar Confederate colonel figure.
-Just as KFC’s slogan was “finger- lickin’ good” the slogan for Colonel Cross’ rib joints is that his product is “bone- suckin’ good”.
+Just as KFC’s slogan was “finger- lickin’ good” the slogan for Commander Cross’ rib joints is that his product is “bone- suckin’ good”.

 As an example of this film’s wry, daring sense of humor, it explores the deeper implications of what an advertising icon who looks like a Confederate colonel might mean to African American consumers by depicting Cross owning an actual southern plantation in the middle of Los Angeles.
 Cross is behind the epidemic of disappearances of black people in L.A.

-As you’ll figure out very early in the movie the ribs served in Colonel Cross’ restaurants are fatally extracted from the African Americans his white- robed minions abduct.
+As you’ll figure out very early in the movie the ribs served in Commander Cross’ restaurants are fatally extracted from the African Americans his white- robed minions abduct.